Social motility

 Social motility describes the motile movement of groups of cells that communicate with each other to coordinate movement based on external stimuli.
 There are multiple varieties of each kingdom that express social motility that provides a unique evolutionary advantages that other species do not possess.
 This has made them lethal killers such as African trypanosomiasis, or Myxobacteria.
 These evolutionary advantages have proven to increase survival rate among socially motile bacteria whether it be the ability to evade predators or communication within a swarm to form spores for long term hibernation in times of low nutrients or toxic environments.

+Measuring bacterial motility

+Motility assays can be utilized to quantitatively measure the macroscopic motility of a specimen.
+To perform a motility assay, semi-solid agar is inoculated with a small amount of a liquid suspension containing the specimen of interest.
+Over time, bacteria that are non-motile will remain near the initial inoculation site, while motile bacteria will spread along the media, forming a visible blur.
+The radius of the area of motility can be measured and compared between specimens, while the spatial patterns and spread of the visible area of motility can be altered by adding low concentrations of a known chemoattractant or chemorepellent to the medium.
+The motility of a species can also be measured microscopically, giving more insight into the movement of individual cells.
+Colonies can be examined under a microscope by using a thin layer of solidified nutrient media and a glass coverslip to create an interstitial interface at which active colony expansion can occur.
+This allows for the visualization of individual cells and the identification of different forms of bacterial motility present in a colony.

 Communication

 Bacterial cells are able to communicate with one another through the use of chemical messengers.
 These chemical messengers are passed from one cell to the next to control factors such as virulence, growth and nutrient conditions, etc. As first discovered in plants, diffusible signal factors (DSFs) have been found in bacteria such as Burkholderia cenocepacia and Pseudomonas aeruginosa.
 When individual cells are stimulated by DSF, it causes them to release their own DSF to spread the signal further and also to generate a response to the DSF often seen as growth, movement, or sporulation in unfavorable growth conditions.
 Via these chemical messengers, swarms of bacteria are able to increase the rate of survival compared to single cell bacteria on their own.